A-Venkat-Giri/A-Venkat-Giri/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently pursuing my Master's Degree in Electrical Engineering, specializing in Machine Learning and Data Science track.
+- 🔭 I’m currently pursuing my Master's Degree in Electrical Engineering, specializing in Machine Learning and Data Science track at University of Southern      California, Los Angeles.
 - 🌱 I’m currently learning to write clean code
 - 👯 Open to collaborate and discuss on projects in the field of Machine Learning, Human Computer Interaction, Wireless Sensing Networks.
 - ⚡ Fun fact: I'm exploring and trying to make new cuisines(Italian, Mexican, Indian,American,British, French).